SAP/ui5-language-assistant/packages/vscode-ui5-language-assistant/README.md

 #### Relevant User/Workspace settings for Duplicate ID tags

-- `UI5LanguageAssistant.ReportNonUniqueIdsCrossViewFiles` is set on by default and report diagnostics cross view files.
-Settings it to false, reports only on a single file
+- `UI5LanguageAssistant.LimitUniqueIdDiagnostics` Set this setting to `true` to limit diagnostics reporting for unique IDs on a single file.

 ### XML View Quick Fix